 Hello parents and skaters.
 Please note that we reserve the right to deny participants the opportunity to use certain skates on our gym floors due to the fact that they will ruin floors.
-A quick hit of what we do not allow: Roller Derby; Schwinn; Nike; Bladerunner; K2 lower end models (only the ones that run $139); Rollerblade lower end models (only the ones with “X” in the name like GTX are acceptable; any model without a brand on it (so the Chinese exports are not appropriate).
+A quick hit of what we do not allow: Roller Derby; Schwinn; Nike; Bladerunner; K2 lower end models (only the ones that run $139); Rollerblade lower end models (only the ones with “X” in the name like GTX are acceptable; any model without a brand on it.
 There are also others not mentioned here.
 Feel free to email us to ask us if they are acceptable.
 Why?
 We have replaced two gym floors already due to incorrect brakes and the above brands and models of skates do not provide sufficient support (the foot moves around inside) and the wheels are often plastic, not Urethane and are not designed to roll.

 While Big Box stores offer you convenience for buying many items, we suggest that you not attempt to purchase skates at chain stores (eg. Big Five or Target).
 Please only buy at high quality stores, like our local skate shop: www.shop-task.com You get a 10% discount here when you tell them you are a student, or will be a student.